Can Octopuses be Kept in Home Aquariums?

 One of the first things you’ll need to focus on is maintaining the right temperature and salinity in your octopus’s tank.
 Most species thrive in temperatures between 72°F to 78°F (22°C to 26°C), but this can vary slightly depending on the species.

 • Temperature stability is key.
 Sudden changes in temperature, even by a few degrees, can cause stress or even harm your octopus.
+Good quality, reliable aquarium heaters will need to be employed in cold climates and water chillers may need to be used if there is a change water temperature in the aquarium will go above the octopuses comfortable range.

 • Most octopus species require a salinity level of 1.025 to 1.026 specific gravity.